 2020-2021 Class Dates: Sundays, September 13 - October 11 | Times: 3:30-5:30pm or 6:00-8:00pm | Teacher: Stephen Kopel | Location: Virtual | Class Fee: $110

 Continue strengthening your craft by experiencing acting exercises to sharpen techniques of character development and hone your skills using the tools of an actor: body, voice, and imagination.
+Bringing the focus on acting for the camera, we will explore the difference between acting onstage and acting in front of a camera.
 This class is a necessary foundation for artists to challenge themselves as they build upon lessons from previous years.
 Each class will take you through vocal warm-ups and movement exercises, and learn text analysis skills that will prepare you for future roles